South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to put up more than 51 points only two times this season.
+- South Alabama and its opponents have scored at least 51 points just twice this season.

-- UL Monroe's games have gone over 51 points in four of six chances this season.

 - Saturday's total is 4.3 points higher than the combined 46.7 PPG average of the two teams.

-- This contest's total is three points lower than the 54 these two squads combine to give up per game in 2021.

-- Jaguars games have an average total of 50.3 points this season, 0.7 fewer than Saturday's over/under.
+- The 54 points per game these two squads have allowed to opponents this season are 3.0 more than the 51 total in this contest.

-- The 53.3 PPG average total in Warhawks games this season is 2.3 points more than this game's over/under.
+- The average total in Jaguars games this season is 50.3, 0.7 points fewer than Saturday's over/under of 51 .

 South Alabama Stats and Trends